imperi0/pwn.college_sanjai/README.md

 # pwn.college_sanjai
-Documentation on challenges solved in pwn.college
+This repository contains writeups for challenges I solved/about to solve on pwn.college Work in process...